dapr/community/community-membership.md

 - Reviewer for, or author of, at least 5 substantial PRs to the codebase, with the definition of substantial area to the maintainer's discretion (e.g. refactors/adds new functionality rather than one-line pulls)
-- Nominated by a maintainer:
+- Nominated by a maintainer from the relevant repository:
-  - With no objections from other maintainers
+  - With no objections from other repository maintainers
   - Done through PR to update the `CODEOWNERS`

 ### Responsibilities and privileges